CPK Insurance

 • Commercial auto liability minimums in Maine are $50,000/$100,000/$25,000, so any business vehicle used for client visits should be checked against those limits.

-• Maine requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if you rent office, kennel, or storage space for pet care supplies.
+• Most commercial leases in Maine require proof of general liability coverage, which matters if you rent office, kennel, or storage space for pet care supplies.

 • When requesting a quote, buyers should ask whether the policy includes endorsements for client property damage coverage and animal liability insurance, since those are common fit points for this business.